pass518224/libericc/howtomaintain.md

 #### EdgeFunction<GeneralValue> joinWith(EdgeFunction<GeneralValue> otherFunction)
 return a EdgeFunction join with this and otherFuncion

-### hisdroid.edgefunction.EdgeFunctionTemplate
+### libericc.edgefunction.EdgeFunctionTemplate
 A abstract class implements heros.EdgeFunction<GeneralValue>.
-All Edgefunction in hisdroid are extends from it.
+All Edgefunction in libericc are extends from it.
 Use linked list to implement *composeWith()* method. subclass can implement composeWithNext() to optimize.
 To simplify *joinWith()*, only join two edge when both edge has same next edge.
 Otherwise, return AllBottom.

-### hisdroid.callhandler.CallHandler
+### libericc.callhandler.CallHandler
 A abstract class which perform a special handler toward a specific method.
 #### Set<MethodSig> getTargets()
 Return a set of method signatures handled by the handler